Integral to launch new FX benchmark

 "The difference between having a fixing which everybody knows is going to take place at a certain time, versus something that is happening continuously is a sea change in transparency for the true users of foreign exchange which is the buy-side community."

-The most commonly used benchmarks are calculated by WM/Reuters, a joint venture of The WM Co and Thomson Reuters Corp (TRI.TO).
+The most commonly used benchmarks are calculated by WM/Reuters, a joint venture of The WM Co and Thomson Reuters Corp.
 However, financial regulators in several countries, including the United States, Switzerland and UK have been investigating rate-rigging allegations in forex markets.

 Foreign exchange currently has no source of reference rates that allow investors and traders to benchmark their executions on a continuous basis.
 The existing fixing rates are calculated infrequently and are not universally available.